fionnmcguire1/LanguageLearning/README.md

 # Framework Training
 * Contains multiple sub repositories for learning and becoming familiar with a series of frameworks and tools.

+# Library Training
+* Contains multiple sub repositories for learning and becoming familiar with a series of python libraries.